Severe acute respiratory syndrome (SARS)

 SARS; Respiratory failure - SARS; SARS coronavirus; SARS-CoV

 This article is about the outbreak of SARS that occurred in 2003.
-For information about the 2019 coronavirus outbreak, please see the
+For information about the COVID-19 outbreak caused by SARS-CoV-2, please see the

 SARS is caused by the SARS-associated coronavirus (SARS-CoV).
 It is one of the coronavirus family of viruses (the same family that can cause the common cold).
 An epidemic of SARS started in 2003 when the virus spread from small mammals to people in China.
 This outbreak quickly reached global proportions, but was contained in 2003.
 No new cases of SARS have been reported since 2004.